 You can email me at [email protected]

 Data, even boring data has stories to tell.
 I'm passionate about showing people how to find them and, in the process, learn more about our society.
-My professional career includes working for the 'data dark side', where I wrote algorithms that slurped information from the web for markerting purposed.
+My professional career includes working for the 'data dark side', where I wrote algorithms that slurped information from the web for markerting purposes.
 The usual not-sure-I-want-to-tell-my-mother sort of stuff.

 I realised a few years ago that my skills can be used more meaningfully.
 My first exposure to this space was using information to reduce information asymmetries in the pharmaceutical marketplace in southern Africa.
 The major highlight was letting pharmaceutical companies know that country procurement offices know what the market price of medicines was.
 The resultant savings confirmed the importance of real intelligence in decision-making.
 In this case, ensuring that countries' pharmaceutical budgets stretched further to buy more medicines.